Some of the benefits of an AET plant are:

 These systems are very much linked to the boiler design; AET designs each component within the supply to make sure that it fits the overall design of the plant.

-The AET Fuel Dosing System and the AET Combustion System has been perfected by skilled and very experienced engineers to burn a wide range of biomass fuels and to obtain the best possible availability and return on investment.
+The AET Fuel Dosing System and the AET Combustion System have been perfected by skilled and very experienced engineers to burn a wide range of biomass fuels and to obtain the best possible availability and return on investment.

 Control room at Rothes CoRDe CHP plant in Scotland, where the staff can supervise and control the combustion using the AET SCADA System.